XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 * A `chainId` variable;
 * A `connected` boolean variable;

-Our folder should look like this:
+Your folder should look like this:

 ![Folder 01](https://user-images.githubusercontent.com/78161484/193114982-4cc2f444-79ea-466d-967c-1d576ce01f3a.png)

 ### ⚒ Importing Web3Modal Provider to our React App

-We will now edit our `App.tsx` file located at `./src/global/`, this file should look like this:
+You will now edit your `App.tsx` file located at `./src/global/`.
+The file should look like this:

 ```jsx
 import React from "react";